microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 Semantic highlighting enriches the syntax coloring based on symbol information from a language service that has the full understanding of the project.
 Based on this understanding each identifier gets colored & styled with the color of the symbol it resolves to.
 A constant variable name is rendered as constant throughout the file, not just in its declaration.
 Same for parameter names, property names, class names and so on.

-### Why does my highlighting change comes in with some delay?
+### Why do the semantic highlighting changes comes in with some delay?

 The server takes a while to load and analyze the project, that's why the highlighting comes in delayed depending on the project size.